 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-A tunneled central line (sometimes known as a Powerline®, Hickman®, or Broviac® catheter) is a central venous catheter that is tunneled under the skin.
-It is usually inserted into a vein under the collarbone (subclavian vein) or in the neck (jugular vein) and guided through the vein until it reaches the correct place near the heart.
+A tunneled central line (sometimes known as a tunneled catheter, Powerline®, Hickman®, or Broviac® catheter) is a central venous catheter that is tunneled under the skin.
+It is usually inserted into a vein under the collarbone (subclavian vein) or in the neck (jugular vein).
+It is guided through the vein until it reaches the correct place near the heart.
 The end of the catheter comes out through an opening in the upper part of the chest.
-In rare cases, the femoral or another vein may be used.

 A tunneled central line allows medicines, nutrition, blood products, and fluids to be given into a large vein.
 Blood samples can also be taken.